RocketChat/handbook/operations/security-policy/README.md

 At Rocket.Chat, we aim to ensure at all times that information we manage is appropriately secured to protect against the consequences of breaches of confidentiality, failures of integrity or interruptions to the availability of that information.

 Our objectives are:
-* We will meet all applicable requirements in properly protecting the information, including: laws, regulations, industry standards and contractual commitments
+* We will meet all applicable requirements in properly protecting our information, including: laws, regulations, industry standards and contractual commitments
 * The protections we apply to information assets will be in proportion to the value and sensitivity of the information, and will balance the sensitivity of the information against
 	* The cost of controls
 	* The impact of the controls on the effectiveness of business operations
 	* The risks against confidentiality, integrity and availability of the information
 * We will ensure that these controls are accepted by all employees, vendors, service providers, representatives and associates of our company who may have access to our information.
 This includes ensuring that all personnel at all levels are aware of, and are held accountable for safeguarding information assets
 * We will identify and mitigate any breaches to this policy.
 * We aim to continually improve our security practices over time.

 ### Applicability and Ratification
 This information security policy provides management direction and support for information security across the organisation.
-Specific, subsidiary information security policies, procedures and guidelines or are considered an integral part of this information security policy, because only when followed in its entirety, we can ensure the objectives of this policy are met.
+Specific, subsidiary information security policies, procedures and guidelines are considered an integral part of this information security policy, because only when followed in its entirety, we can ensure the objectives of this policy are met.
 This policy has been ratified by Rocket.Chat´s management team and forms part of its policies and procedures.
 It is applicable to and will be communicated to our staff, contractors, students and other relevant parties.